aws/aws-cdk-rfcs/text/0001-cdk-update.md

 - A method for determining whether the construct can be updated in place
 - A method for updating the construct in place

-If changes to the CDK constructs are necessary to implement the accelerated development process, we will make those changes as well.
+If changes to the CDK constructs are necessary to implement the hotswap development process, we will make those changes as well.
 In the longer term we must lay the groundwork for moving the logic defining the update process into the Construct library, which implies a design for passing these values by way of